“Documenting my academic writing workflow and how to improve it”, or, “How I learned to stop worrying and love text files”.

 On software choice

 There are lots of tools to do this.
-As to why I chose Pelican over Jekyll: I am more fluent in Python than Ruby As to why I chose Pelican over Nikola: I can’t remember.
+As to why I chose Pelican over Jekyll: I am more fluent in Python than Ruby, and write a lot of my research code in python and none in Ruby.
+As to why I chose Pelican over Nikola: I can’t remember.
 When I set this thing up, there was some feature I needed from Nikola that it was missing, I guess?
 They seem to have converged to being the same software with different code now anyway.
 There are a few hundred other static site generators too, if I want to burn time searching.
 The other well-supported ones for academics seem to be jekyll-scholar, and the Sphinx extension Ablog is probably effective.

 One might also dilate on one’s themes through sphinxtr, the “Sphinx Thesis Resource”, which is similar but thesis-oriented and better suited to longer passages.